In Cooperation with ...

 straight from the experts on both sides of the spectrum – the vendor

-community and the operator community, as you can see from the list of over a
+community and the operator community, as you can see from the list of

-dozen companies that are contributing to this effort.
+organizations that are contributing to this effort.

 short, no matter where you sit in the telco ecosystem, the understanding you